 Where your Personal Data is collected from third parties, we will only use such Personal Data where you have provided your consent to the third party which would also cover our processing of your Personal Data or where Events Architects has a legitimate interest to use the Personal Data in order to evaluate the suitability of your employment with us or provide you with our Services.

 If you have supplied third party personal data to us, you represent and warrant that you have obtained all necessary consents and/or have provided any required notices to the individuals except to the extent such consent and/or notice is not required under relevant laws: (i) to collect their personal data; (ii) to disclose their Personal Data to us; (iii) such Personal Data is true and correct; and (iv) we and third parties to use any of their Personal Data in the manner and for the purposes described herein.
 Alternatively, you may provide Personal Data to us if you have another legal justification to provide such information to us so that we can use it for the purposes and on the bases set out in this Policy.

 5. What Personal Data we collect

 The type and quantity of Personal Data we collect and how we use it depends on the purpose for which you provided such Personal Data.
 We will seek to minimise our collection to what is necessary for each relevant function or service.

 Events Architects may collect event attendee’s personal data as Data Controller as well as Data Processor.
 Depending on the context of the engagement, Events Architects shall process the data in accordance to PDPA as well as GDPR (where applicable).
 If you are unable to provide your personal data, we may not be able to assist you or you will not be able to register for the events.

-Generally, we may collect, use, process, store and transfer different kinds of Personal Data about you when you participate in our Events or engage us for our Services, including but not limited to the following:
+Generally, we may collect, use, process, store and transfer different kinds of Personal Data about you when you participate in our Events or engage us for our Services or visiting our premises, including but not limited to the following: